pancsta/asyncmachine-go/README.md

 ### What does "clock-based" mean?

 Each state has a counter of activations & de-activations, and all state counters create "machine time".
+It's a logical clock.

 ### What's the difference between states and events?